openmina/openmina/llm-docs-v2/components/block-producer/block-production-state-machine.md

 ```

 These actions allow for:

 -   Initiating block production
+-   Discarding a won slot due to various reasons
 -   Getting transactions for the block
 -   Creating a staged ledger diff
 -   Building an unproven block
 -   Proving the block
 -   Injecting the block into the transition frontier
 -   Resetting the state

 The Block Production State Machine also uses effectful actions: